inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*

+MOBILISATION ACHIEVED FLOORPLAN

+1. if the latest 'mobilisation achieved' reading is 0, 1, 2 or 3 then label patient as 'in bed'
+2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'
+5.  if the latest 'mobilisation achieved' reading is 7 or 8, then label patient as 'walking with assistance'
+6.   if the latest 'mobilisation achieved' reading is 9  or 10, then  label patient as 'walking independently'
+7. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing'
+8. If none of the rules matched then label the patient as 'fallthrough'

+   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
+This to be explained to user in ? button.*
   ## Alternative version Labelling Rules: (corresponds to the floor plans)

 There will be 3 separate floorplans with Eating and Drinking  to be default and buttons to select the others (see e.g. MAP and SPO2 SPC charts)